open-resources/physics_bank/content/public/021.Circuits/RC Circuits/OSUPv2p10_16/OSUPv2p10_16.md

           dark.
 ---
 # {{ params.vars.title }}
+A battery, switch, capacitor, and lamp are connected in series.
+The switch is initially open.
 ## Part 1

 Describe what happens to the lamp when the switch is closed.